Conker's Bad Fur Day: Plot

-Conker returns to Windy, only to find parts of the scenery and a windmill on top of a mountain no longer there.
+The morning after a night of binge drinking with his friends before they are drafted for a war, a drunken Conker loses his way while attempting to get home, and awakens to find himself lost in an unfamiliar land with a terrible hangover.
+Meanwhile, the Panther King, ruler of the land that Conker is lost in, finds that his throne's side table is missing one of its legs and orders his servant, Professor Von Kriplespac, to solve the problem.
+When Von Kriplespac suggests the use of a red squirrel as the fourth leg of his table, the Panther King sends his minions to capture one.
+During his quest to return home to his girlfriend Berri, Conker finds wads of cash scattered throughout the land and becomes sidetracked from his goal.
+This leads him to embroil himself in a series of increasingly absurd and often dangerous situations, including having to recover a beehive from enormous wasps; confronting a giant opera-singing pile of feces called The Great Mighty Poo; being tasked by Don Weaso, the head of the Weasel Mafia, to bomb an entire village of cavemen; being transformed into a bat by his vampiric ancestor Count Batula; and getting drafted into the aforementioned war between grey squirrels and a Nazi-like group of teddy bears known as the Tediz, which Conker ultimately destroys.

-When Conker finds Berri, Don Weaso, head of the Weasel Mafia, enlists their help in robbing a bank.
+When Conker finds Berri, Don Weaso returns to enlist their help in robbing the Feral Reserve Bank.
 After entering the vault, Conker and Berri find that the bank scene was an elaborate trap set by the Panther King to capture Conker.
-Berri steps forward to resolve the situation, but is shot and killed by Weaso on the Panther King's orders.
-The Panther King suddenly begins having chest pains and calls for Von Kriplespac, who takes Conker aside, and they both watch as a Xenomorph-like creature bursts out of the Panther King's chest, killing him instantly.
-Von Kriplespac explains that the creature, which he names "Heinrich", is one of his creations and that he had planned to use this opportunity to kill the Panther King and escape his captivity.
+In the confrontation, Berri is shot and killed by Weaso on the Panther King's orders.
+The Panther King suddenly begins having chest pains and calls for Von Kriplespac.
+The Professor stands aside and watches gleefully as a Xenomorph-like creature bursts out of the Panther King's chest, killing him instantly.
+Von Kriplespac explains that the creature, whom he names "Heinrich", is one of his creations, and that he had planned to use this opportunity to kill the Panther King and escape his captivity.
 He then reveals that they are inside a spaceship, which he activates and takes into low orbit.
-From there, he instructs the creature to attack and kill Conker as revenge for destroying the Tediz, which were also his creations.
+From there, he instructs Heinrich to attack and kill Conker as revenge for destroying the Tediz, which were also his creations.
 Conker opens an airlock, expelling Kriplespac and the Panther King and Berri's corpses into space, and then battles Heinrich with the aid of a robotic suit.
-After Conker fails to successfully throw the creature out the airlock, Heinrich lunges at Conker, who braces for his seemingly inevitable death, but the game then suddenly freezes, and Conker expresses disbelief that Rare did not test the game properly.
-Asking for the programmers' assistance, the programmers give Conker a katana and teleport him to the Panther King's throne room, where he decapitates Heinrich with ease.
-Conker is then crowned the new king of the land.